POLICY STATEMENT

 ON SEAL CULLING

-The primary objective of the I.S.S. is the provision of a Sanctuary for rescued wildlife, primarily seals.
+The primary objective of the Our Organization is the provision of a Sanctuary for rescued wildlife, primarily seals.
 Further objectives are welfare, education, research and conservation and this brief is rooted in the twin principles and beliefs that:

 Indeed, investigating the history and scientific data from seal culls to date, early evidence would indicate seal culls actually predispose commercial fish stocks to other forms of predation.